 Under GDPR, consent is defined as:

 “Freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her” (Article 4(11)

-Under the current Data Protection Act 1998, there is some room for ambiguity.
-Many companies employ 'opt-out' methods of consent or 'catch all' marketing consent.
-The aim of GDPR is to do away with this ambiguity and many of these techniques of gaining consent will become obselete.
-As it says on the tin it must now be ambiguous so there has to be a clear 'opt-in' method only.
+Under the previous Data Protection Act 1998, there was some room for ambiguity.
+Many companies employed 'opt-out' methods of consent or 'catch all' marketing consent.
+The aim of GDPR is to do away with this ambiguity and many of these techniques of gaining consent have now been rendered obsolete.
+As it says on the tin, it must now be ambiguous so there has to be a clear 'opt-in' method only.

 Fairly standard, here.
 It is both unethical and illegal for companies to force, coerce or otherwise acquire consent against an individual’s will.

-In fact, the GDPR now clarifies that consent will not be freely given if:
+In fact, GDPR now clarifies that consent will not be freely given if: